 More than 20 American Indian tribes call Arizona home, and you can even experience tribal communities within the Phoenix metropolitan area.

 Just south of Phoenix, Gila River Indian Community's Wild Horse Pass district is home to the serene Sheraton Grand at Wild Horse Pass, where Kai restaurant continues to receive accolades for its native-inspired cuisine.
 Nearby, Wild Horse Pass Hotel & Casino is slick and sophisticated, offering gaming and big-name nightclub entertainment.
 Stay at either place and you can play golf at the Troon-managed Whirlwind Golf Club, enjoy a trail ride at Koli Equestrian Center or shop at Phoenix Premium Outlets.
 Want something quieter?
 Take a short boat cruise on the recreated Gila River or hike the riverside interpretive trail.

-Gilbert, Arizona, is just southeast of Phoenix and is central to many outdoor getaways, such as the Superstition Mountains (where you may get lucky and find the legendary Lost Dutchman's Gold Mine) and Tonto National Forest.
-Gilbert also boasts several parks for families, five golf courses, and one of the Valley's best nature preserves—the Riparian Preserve at Water Ranch.
+The East Valley is one of the fastest-growing areas in the country and has a lot to offer.
+The town of Gilbert is just southeast of Phoenix and is central to many outdoor getaways, such as the Superstition Mountains (where you may get lucky and find the legendary Lost Dutchman's Gold Mine) and Tonto National Forest.
+Gilbert also boasts several parks for families, five golf courses and one of the Valley's best nature preserves—the Riparian Preserve at Water Ranch.
 During the day, you can hike and watch for the almost 250 different species of birds in the preserve; at night, peer into space at the observatory, open to the public every Friday and Saturday evening, weather permitting.

-While these Central Arizona hotspots will certainly get your vacation going, there's still more to discover in the heart of the state.
+While these central Arizona hotspots will certainly get your vacation going, there's still more to discover in the heart of the state.
 From metropolitan Phoenix to the cowboy town of Wickenburg, explore what else there is to see and do in the center of it all.